 We’ve continued to work on our optimization guide for our clients.
 While we audit and provide our clients with what’s wrong and why it’s wrong, it’s imperative that we also provide guidance on how to correct the issues.

-When we audit our clients, we’re always surprised at the minimal effort put into to enhance their YouTube presence and the associated information with the videos they upload.
+When we audit our clients, we’re always surprised at the minimal effort put into enhancing their YouTube presence and the associated information with the videos they upload.
 Most just upload the video, set the title, and walk away.
 YouTube is the second largest search engine behind Google and also compliments Google Search Engine Result Pages.
-Optimizing your video will ensure its found in relevant searches.
+Optimizing your video will ensure each of your videos is found in relevant searches.